Skip to Content

 Desert Sand Dune

-A Desert ecosystem is a terrestrial ecosystem that makes up approximately 35% of the world’s total landmass, and comparatively, there are more deserts in the world than there is forest, tundra, or grassland.
+A Desert ecosystem is a terrestrial ecosystem that makes up approximately 35% of the world’s total landmass.
+There are more deserts in the world than forests, tundra, or grasslands.

 Deserts are a dry, harsh type of habitat that might only get small amounts of rain throughout the year.
 Heat is one characteristic that the majority of world deserts share.
 Temperatures reach the extremes, and some deserts will stay at a constant daily temperature of around 77 degrees Fahrenheit.

-More than a third of the world is made up of deserts, though many of these areas would have been lush and green in the past.
-Deserts can be found everywhere, including the Gobi (in China), the Namib and Sahara in Africa, and the Thar in India.
+More than a third of the world has deserts, though many of these areas would have been lush and green in the past.
+Deserts are everywhere, including the Gobi (in China), the Namib and Sahara in Africa, and the Thar in India.
 Of these, the Sahara is the world’s largest desert.

-While they are warm during the day, deserts cool down at night as the wind picks up and the sun goes down.
-This allows unique nocturnal life in the desert to flourish.
+While warm during the day, deserts cool down at night as the wind picks up and the sun goes down.
+This allows unique nocturnal life to flourish in the desert.

-Desert plants will hold their moisture, while many desert plants grow under the protective barrier of the sand instead.
-Animals are more active at night, and take advantage of the temperature drop to move and hunt.
+Desert plants will retain moisture, while many grow under the sand’s protective barrier.
+Animals are more active at night and take advantage of the temperature drop to move and hunt.

 See RelatedEnvironmental Consequences of Fracking